Mawthuq-Software/Wireguard-Manager-and-API/README.md

         - net.ipv6.conf.all.disable_ipv6=0
 ```

 The docker-compose file is the easiest way to get software up and running.
-Do not forget to add your ``.env`` file to ``/opt/wgManagerAPI/.env``
+Do not forget to add your ``config.json`` file to ``/opt/wgManagerAPI/config.json``

 ### Building from source
 #### Code
 Building from source allows you to create an executable file which can be created into a Systemd service or equivalent.
 It also allows you to build for a different architecture such as ARM64.
 Running the executable must be run with sudo (recommended) or root (not recommended).

-Do not forget to add your `.env` file to `/opt/wgManagerAPI/.env`
+Do not forget to add your `config.json` file to `/opt/wgManagerAPI/config.json`
 1. Install Go 1.14+ on to your machine
 2. git clone this repository
 3. ``cd wireguard-manager-and-api`` to open the repo